stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 # Using PathInterpolatorCompat

-Great; we've figured out why `PathInterpolatorCompat` exists and which Paths we can convert into interpolators.
-Let's give it a spin.
+Great; we’ve figured out why `PathInterpolatorCompat` exists and which Paths we can convert into interpolators.
+Let’s give it a spin.

 Our aim will be to construct a zig-zag interpolator whose interpolated value bounces between 0 and 1 $n$ times (where $n$ is odd).
-Here's a graph that represents this zig-zag interpolator with $n=5$:
+Here’s a graph that represents this zig-zag interpolator with $n=5$:

 <div class="image-container">
 	<img src="/assets/images/an-intro-to-path-interpolator-compat-step-graph.png" width="40%" />
 </div>

-I'm not saying this is the most _useful_ interpolator ever; I designed it to convince you that there exist interpolators that are more naturally represented by composite paths than by a single algebraic expression.
+I’m not saying this is the most _useful_ interpolator ever; I designed it to convince you that there exist interpolators that are more naturally represented by composite paths than by a single algebraic expression.

-Here's a `Path`-based representation of the class of interpolators described above:
+Here’s a `Path`-based representation of the class of interpolators described above:

 {% highlight java %}
 final Path path = new Path();